abdalmoniem/TheLifeOfDino/README.md

   triggering callbacks/listeners to real implementation.

 - `Learner.js`: It is the core implementation of the Genetic Algorithm.
-This is where "magic" happens, by running generations, doing "natural" selection, cross-over, mutation...
+This is where "magic" happens, by running generations, doing "natural" selection, cross-over, mutation and so on...

 ### How to Load a genome: